Samsung/tizen-docs/docs/application/web/guides/device/web-view.md

 This feature is supported in mobile and TV applications only.

-The main features of the Web Setting API include:
+The main features of the Web Setting API include the following:

 - Setting user agents